Miciaha/Nole--Org/README.md

-# Student---Opportunity
+# Nole Org Matchmaker

-Created a mini database that would match students with opportunities based upon their interests.
-This was created using PHP and MySQL.
-[WIP]
+This web application was created to match students with organizations on campus based on their interests.